 We have never seen more pop-ups in Miami, which makes sense.
 The temporary nature of the pop-up lends itself to our current dining reality, which is a melting iceberg of new rules and regulations that changes with little to no notice.
 But all these pop-ups have been an unexpected silver lining.
-And whether it’s an at-home takeout operation or a restaurant trying something new, you should check out these places before they’re gone.
+And whether it’s a takeout operation or a restaurant trying something new, you should check out these places before they’re gone.
 Because we really have no clue how long they’ll be sticking around.

 Some of the best barbecue in South Florida right now is being served from a North Miami front yard.
 Drinking Pig BBQ, which is open Fri-Sun, has a massive smoker full of things you definitely want to eat.
 There are classic pork ribs, tender brisket, pulled pork, beautiful spice-rubbed chicken that looks like it just got out of the tanning salon, and a beef rib that might strain your bicep.
 There’s also cornbread, mac and cheese, and collard greens - all of which are outstanding.
 They accept orders via Instagram DM Sun-Wed for the following weekend, which you should place as fast as your fingers will allow.
+You can take the food to-go or sit down and eat it on a shaded picnic table.

 El Primo Red Tacos